-Figure 1.1 - High-Level Architectural Concept
+Figure 1-1 - High-Level Architectural Concept

-The SunGuideSM development effort spans approximately two years.
-After the development, the software will be deployed to a number of Districts and Expressway Authorities throughout Florida and support activities will be performed.
+The SunGuide software development effort began in October 2003; several major releases have been developed and this document addresses an incremental update of the most recent release.
+After development, the software will be deployed to a number of regional and local transportation management centers throughout Florida and support activities will be performed.